IBM/localK8Dev/README.md

 If you now enter `docker ps` you will see all of the containers running inside minikube.

+Note:  The effect of the `eval` command is limited to the current command window.
+If you close and re-open the window then you will need to repeat this command.

-Let's go ahead and build the dashboard application.
+Let's go ahead and build the guestbook application.

 ```console
 $ cd guestbook/v1/guestbook